fhoekstra/thread_switcher/README.md

 # thread_switcher

-Tool to force a single-threaded benchmark tool to switch to a different core periodically.
+Tool to force a benchmark tool to switch to a different core periodically.
 Useful if you are playing with curve optimizer on Ryzen 5000 processors.
 This allows you to test the stability of different cores separately.